 A dental filling is used to repair teeth that are decayed, worn or damaged.
 Dental fillings restore strength and beauty to the tooth and help protect the tooth from future damage.
 There are many choices in material for dental fillings.
 In our Columbia, SC dental office, Dr. Trinkner usually prefers to use a metal-free dental filling material for the most natural looking restoration.
 This type of filling is color matched to your smile for an aesthetically pleasing result.
 It can be used to replace old, dark fillings for an instant smile makeover.

 Resin Dental Fillings

-Resin dental fillings are ideal for patients who have minimal tooth decay or minor cosmetic problems.
+Composite resin dental fillings are ideal for patients who have minimal tooth decay or minor cosmetic problems.
 Dr. Trinkner will apply a tooth-colored resin directly to the tooth and sculpt it.
 It will be unnoticeable.
 In most cases, tooth bonding procedures are completed in a single visit.
 Resin dental fillings can be very durable when properly cared for, but do not last as long as a porcelain filling.

 Porcelain Dental Fillings

 Porcelain dental fillings may also be called inlays, onlays or partial crowns.
 A porcelain filling is well suited for those who have more significant damage or tooth decay, but don’t require a root canal.
 Dr. Trinkner will take an impression of the tooth and create a model for the laboratory where the porcelain inlay/onlay will be fabricated.